Back to Insights

 Cost approach

 The cost approach is an estimate of how much it would cost to build the structure from the ground up (meaning from an empty piece of land) and includes the value of the land as well.
-With the cost approach, the logic is to determine whether it’s less expensive to purchase an existing property or to build a new property from the ground up.
+With the cost approach, the logic is to determine whether it’s less expensive to purchase an existing property or to build a new property from the ground up, which is crucial for an accurate commercial property valuation.

 There are two major methods of the cost approach: